leaysgur/slides/docs/jsconf_jp-2024/index.md

 ---

-### You don't need them all!
+### You don't need to know all of them!

-The spec is a product of historical layers, and some of them are:
+The spec is a product of historical layers. 📜

-- Too verbose
+Some of them are:

-  - A nature of the spec to avoid ambiguity
+- Too verbose, nature of the spec to avoid ambiguity
-- Rarely or never used syntax
+- Rarely or never used syntax to you
 - Obsoleted by new flags

 Prefer the `v` flag to use the latest syntax!